yasmingsdm/cakesbyYas/README.md

 ## Cakes by Yas

-This project goal's was to create a webpage where you can order your cake, see the price and see when it is going to be ready
+This project goal's was to create a webpage where you can order your cake, see the price and see when it is going to be ready.

 I used HTML, CSS and JavaScript.